tech-med/medlearnity.com/src/content/blog/usmle-step-1-percentiles/index.md

 For USMLE Step 1, a good score to aim for is 240.
 Yes, it's a little high, but that’s exactly what you want.
 Being in the upper 15th percentile is a goal to focus on.
 It will make your application look promising no matter which sub-discipline or specialized practice you enter later on.
 If you’re thinking of getting into general practice (or becoming a family doctor), then a score of around 220 is also okay.
 But, if you intend to go into surgical practice, the you need to aim for and even higher score.

-## You Can Ace Your USMLE Step 1 Exam!
+## You Can Ace Your USMLE Step 1 Exam

 It's important that you understand the scoring system of Step 1 and get the best score in the USMLE Step 1 percentiles.
 Many students work very hard each day to get that perfect score.
 If that's you, you want all the help that you can get.
 At Medlearnity, we have many expert physicians available to guide you in preparing for USMLE Step 1.
 Our [exceptional tutorial services](https://www.medlearnity.com/tutoring/) are just what you need to ace the exam.
-[Book your free 1-hour session](https://www.medlearnity.com/usmle-tutoring-step-1/) today to see how we can help to make your perfect USMLE Step 1 score a reality!
+[Book your free 1-hour session](https://www.medlearnity.com/usmle-tutoring-step-1/) today to see how we can help to make your perfect USMLE Step 1 score a reality